Samsara Nauka

 The film cast consisted of B. R. Panthulu and M. V. Rajamma, both making their on-screen debuts, in the lead roles.
 Both these stars went on to become one of the most popular personalities in South Indian cinema.
 Along with them, Dikki Madhava Rao and S. K. Padmadevi were seen in the character roles.

 Plot

-The film's plot is based on a social theme of the life of Sundar (Panthulu).
-Much against the wish of his grandfather (Dikki Madhava Rao), he marries his beloved Sarala (Rajamma).
+The film's plot is based on a social theme of the life of Sundar.
+Much against the wish of his grandfather (Dikki Madhava Rao), he marries his beloved Sarala.
 This act makes him to move away from his house and settle in his in-laws place.
 Few days later, his in-laws begin to treat him badly and eventually he loses his job as well.
 His misery deepens when he is held responsible for the murder of Sushila, a girl whom his grandfather wanted him to marry.
 How Sundar comes out of all the traumatic conditions forms the rest of the story.